malachi-iot/j1939/doc/AddressResolution.md

 Also known as `Request for Address Claim`.
 Inquires one or all targets for their current SA.

-SA field MUST be `null` unless CA has claimed an address [1.5] 4.4.2.1
+SA field MUST be `null` unless CA has claimed an address [1.5] 4.4.2.1 DA field MUST be `global` or specific DA as per 1.2.1.1 and 1.2.1.2

 #### 1.2.1.
 Network Modes & Expected Responses